Psarpei/Recognition-of-logical-document-structures/README.md

-# Recognition Of Logical Document Structures
+# RECOGNITION OF LOGICAL DOCUMENT STRUCTURES
 Rocognition of logical document structures based on [recurrent neural network grammars](https://arxiv.org/abs/1602.07776/).

 This work is the preliminary work of the paper [Recognizing Sentence-level Logical Document Structures with the Help of